If you love Outlander, these romantic TV shows, with or without nudie scenes, will get you through Droughtlander.

 To help her get through the sans Outlander period, I recommended watching other romantic TV shows.
 I sent her a quick email with a list of romantic TV shows she could stream or download, and then I thought, maybe there are other Outlander fans suffering from the same Droughtlander pain.
 So, I offer a list of romantic TV shows to watch if you’re missing Outlander, some of which are mini-series.

-Ross Poldark comes home to Cornwall, England after fighting in the Revolutionary War.
+In Poldark, Ross Poldark comes home to Cornwall, England after fighting in the Revolutionary War.
 The property he inherited from his dead father is in shambles.
 The woman he was to marry is now married to his cousin.
 He faces challenges in a failing economy to get his farm productive again, so he can take care of his tenants and either win back the woman he loves, or find another to love.

 Outlander factors: Filming locations in the United Kingdom; takes place in the 18th Century.